00-00-00-11/hallow-bot/README.md

 Or:
 "<Pokémon Name>. 😒"
 [1/2 of the time]
-- Pokécord's Spawn Messages with:\n
+- Pokécord's Spawn Messages with:
 "p!catch dud"
 [1/4 of the time]
 Or: